Build Your Child’s Social Communication and Self-Advocacy with Social Groups at Rooted Therapies

 How long will groups be run?

-This series of group sessions will run 10 weeks.
+This series of group sessions will run 7 weeks.
+We will end on July 30th (our office will be closed for July 2nd).

 Will you offer groups again?